morganstanley/testplan/doc/en/multitest.rst

   initial context to pass global values that will be available to all drivers during startup and testcases during execution.
 Example of initial context can be found :ref:`here <example_basic_initial_context>`

+* **Hooks**: Hooks are used to implement measures that complement the testing process with necessary preparations and subsequent actions.
+See :ref:`example <example_best_practice>`.

+  - before_start: Callable to execute before starting the environment.
+  - after_start: Callable to execute after starting the environment.
+  - before_stop: Callable to execute before stopping the environment.
+  - after_stop: Callable to execute after stopping the environment.
+  - error_handler: Callable to execute when a non-testcase step hits an exception.

 Example